-Numerology, superstition, important dates and so many other things cling to various numbers, which in some cases gives them great significance!
+Numerology, superstition, important dates, and so many other things cling to various numbers, which in some cases gives them great significance!

 Today let’s take a look at 17 interesting facts about the number 17.

-According to research done by MIT the number 17 is the most common randomly chosen number between 1 and 20.
+According to research done by MIT, the number 17 is the most common randomly chosen number between 1 and 20.
 This isn’t a completely random occurrence, either, as MIT has tested this theory a number of times with the same result each time!

 17 is the seventh prime number.
 A prime number is a number that can only be divided by both itself and the number 1.

-The number 17 is more than just a prime number though – If you add the first four prime numbers together their sum is 17.
+The number 17 is more than just a prime number, though – If you add the first four prime numbers together, their sum is 17.
 It’s also the only prime number that is made up of four other consecutive prime numbers, these numbers being 2, 3, 5, and 7.

 There are many new-found freedoms for those who turn 17 in the US, too.
-Once you reach this age you’re allowed to apply for a private pilot license, rent R-rated movies, enlist in the armed forces (only with your parent’s consent), as well as being able to rent or buy any M-rated video games!
+Once you reach this age, you’re allowed to apply for a private pilot license, rent R-rated movies, enlist in the armed forces (only with your parent’s consent), as well as being able to rent or buy any M-rated video games!

-The Beatles hit song “I Saw Her Standing There” was originally going to be called “Seventeen”.
+The Beatles’ hit song “I Saw Her Standing There” was originally going to be called “Seventeen.”

 There’s a character in the hit Japanese manga and anime series Dragonball Z called Android 17, a cyborg who plays the role of villain at the end of Season 3 of the TV show.

-Followers of Islam must perform 17 raka’ahs, or set of prayers and movements, in each of their 5 daily times of prayer.
+Followers of Islam must perform 17 raka’ahs, or a set of prayers and movements, in each of their 5 daily times of prayer.

 The youngest person to have ever played in a Football (Soccer) World Cup final was the Brazilian superstar Edson Arantes do Nascimento, otherwise known as Pelé, who was 17 at the time.

-It’s been proven that for a solvable game of the popular number puzzle Sudoku to be completed it must have at least 17 different clues.
+It’s been proven that for a solvable game of the popular number puzzle Sudoku to be completed, it must have at least 17 different clues.

-One of the most commonly known forms of Japanese poetry is the Haiku, which imposes a strict rule on the number of lines and syllables allowed.
+One of the most commonly known forms of Japanese poetry is Haiku, which imposes a strict rule on the number of lines and syllables allowed.
 The first line must have five syllables, the second must have seven, and the last line must have five.
-The total syllables in a Haiku is 17.
+The total number of syllables in a Haiku is 17.